harshrastogii/Gradaroo/README.md

 ## About

-Built as a project exploring a smarter, ethical approach to graduate job search.
+Built by Harsh Rastogi as a project exploring a smarter, ethical approach to graduate job search.
 QS rankings from the QS World University Rankings 2026.